Which laptop to buy?

 - At least 4GB of RAM and a quad-core processor for smooth performance.

-Watching films and standard gaming
+Laptops for watching films and standard gaming

 - At least a 14" screen to make the most of movies and games.